rancher/docs/content/rancher/v2.x/en/user-settings/cluster-templates/_index.md

 - Network Security Policy
 - Cluster Options like Kubernetes version and cloud provider options

 When you create a cluster template, it is bound to your user profile.
-You can share the Cluster templates with other users or groups, and you can also make it public.
+You can share the cluster templates with other users or groups, and you can also make it public.

 This document explains: